-The Assembly Commission runs school visits and has a fully accessible ground floor education room with video conferencing facilities to allow full participation in school projects for Special Schools and cross community school events.
+The Assembly Commission runs school visits and has a fully accessible ground floor education room with video conferencing facilities to allow full participation in school projects for Special

+Schools and cross community school events.
 Signage and information leaflets are available in a total of eleven languages.
+Schools are asked to report if disability issues have prevented any students from attending to shape future policy.
 Please refer to the Action Plan for details of work in progress at Appendix 6.

-- 6.4 In disseminating information through the media we will seek to advertise in the press where appropriate. - 6.
+- 6.4 In disseminating information through the media we will seek to advertise in the press, including specialist press, where appropriate. - 6.
 5 The Assembly Commission is committed to the use of social networking sites to facilitate the dissemination of information.